Updated July 21, 2019-

 Ostensibly, he didn’t learn the marketing lessons from his failed 2012 campaign.

-Most recently he has been CEO of Echolight Studios.
-Without even considering his political views, the former senator from Pennsylvania doesn’t have a prayer unless he makes some marketing changes.
+Most recently he has been on CNN.
+Without even considering his political views, the former senator from Pennsylvania will never have a prayer unless he makes some marketing changes.

 Unintentionally, Mr. Santorum’s unsuccessful presidential campaign — with inadequate branding — provided business with Internet marketing lessons.

 For curious voters interested in the campaign, it was an especially disappointing search.
-The site is no longer ranked No. 1 for the keyword, Santorum, thanks to Wikipedia, but remained in the top 5 the last time.
+The site is no longer ranked No. 1 for the keyword, Santorum, thanks to Wikipedia, but remained in the top 5.

 The derogatory site was created in 2003 by a part owner of The Stranger publication in Seattle, who was annoyed by then-Sen. Santorum’s comment about a U.S. Supreme court ruling that was favored by the gay community.